 Honestly, you do not need to overthink being an Airbnb host.
 I honestly cannot believe how little it took to get started.
 Keep your room and common areas clean, communicate effectively with anyone interested, and add some finishing touches like travel sized shampoo or water bottles in their room.

-In this calendar year, we’ve regularly earned over $650-700 a month hosting our spare bedroom with about a 65-70% occupancy rate, give or take.
+In 2018, we’ve regularly earned over $650-700 a month hosting our spare bedroom with about a 65-70% occupancy rate, give or take.
 As you can see above, May 2018 is shaping up to be an amazing month, with $974 in earnings- and no, we were not 100% booked.
 (One happy Super Host right here!)

 We’re still able to block off dates that suit our schedule to host family and friends or take a vacation while still earning over half the mortgage payment without being fully booked.

-As you can see below, we blocked out May 1st-May 6th so we could use the room to host friends coming into town, and we’re not fully booked the rest of the month, but it’s shaping up nicely!
+As you can see below, we blocked out May 1st-May 6th so we could use the room to host friends coming into town, and we’re not fully booked the rest of the month, but it shaped up nicely!